rubyreferences/rubyref/_src/intermediate/parsed/doc/extension.md

         void setter(VALUE val, ID id, VALUE *var)

 void rb_global_variable(VALUE *var)
-:   GC requires C global variables which hold Ruby values to be marked.
+:   Tells GC to protect C global variable, which holds Ruby value to be
+    marked.

+void rb_gc_register_mark_object(VALUE object)
-    rb_global_variable tells GC to protect these variables.
+:   Tells GC to protect the `object`, which may not be referenced anywhere.

 ### Constant Definition